BurraAbhishek/Python-Hand-Cricket/README.md

 ### Known bugs

-Passwords are stored in text files.
-Until the issue is fixed, it is recommended to store a backup of your text files.
-Passwords can be changed by going into the text file and changing the password in the array to something else of your choice.

-A hack exists wherein a team may abruptly and deliberately close the application to avoid losing a match.
-This bug will be fixed soon.

 Rain delay and abandoned matches are not yet implemented in this game.
-However, deliberately closing the application, as described above, is considered as an abandoned match.
-Soon, such deliberate abandonments will count as losses.
+However, deliberately closing the application in order to avoid losing a match is considered as an abandoned match.
+This issue can't be fixed, since there are other ways to get around it.

 # License